rwilliams58/onnx/docs/Operators.md

 ### <a name="ReduceLogSum"></a><a name="reducelogsum">**ReduceLogSum**</a>

-  Computes the log sum of the input tensor's element along the provided axes.
+  ReduceLogSum computes the log sum of the input tensor's element along the provided axes.
 The resulted tensor has the same rank as the input if keepdims equal 1.
 If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.